winsxx/aiforsea-telematics-safety/README.md

     ./labels
         [filename2].csv
 ```
-To setup the data provided by Grab, run `./setup-1-dataset`
+To setup the data provided by Grab, run `./setup-1-dataset`.
+You could cancel and re-run if it is stuck.
+The download will continue.

 ## Setup Environment
 TLDR, you could use `./setup-2-environment` to setup, but you still need to activate the environment yourself.
 We need to make an isolated environment and install the requirements.
 For manual setup: